Ryan-Millard/Img2Num/docs/docs/reference/wasm/modules/image/mergeSmallRegionsInPlace/overview.md

 ## Why this exists

-Small spurious pixel clusters (`"speckles"` or thin "arms") are common after colour quantization, k-means based colour clustering, thresholding, or other segmentation steps.
+Small spurious pixel clusters (`"speckles"` or thin "arms") are common after colour quantization, k-means-based color clustering, thresholding, or other segmentation steps.
 They make vectorization (e.g. converting raster -> SVG) and any downstream shape-based processing noisy.
 This routine cleans those small clusters by merging them into neighboring, larger regions so the image looks cleaner and shapes are more blob-like.